CambridgeSemiticsLab/nena_corpus/README.md

 # North Eastern Neo-Aramaic Corpus Data

 This repository contains raw and corrected source texts written in North Eastern Neo-Aramaic (NENA) dialects.
-All original source material is converted to a standard markdown format, regardless of its original format.
+All original source material is converted to a standard mark-up format, regardless of its original format.

 The purpose of this repository is to curate source texts that will be used for building a complete text corpus in Text-Fabric.
 The corpus will in turn be analyzed and annotated for linguistic features.